 Analytics & Reporting

 Existing data on Google Analytics was reviewed to provide insight into how users are interacting with the site.
-A Google Data Studio dashboard was drafted to highlight popular content, industry traffic behavioral patterns, form submissions, etc. Strategic recommendations were made based upon the analyzed data.
+A Google Data Studio dashboard was drafted to highlight popular content, industry traffic behavioral patterns, form submissions, etc. Strategic recommendations were made based on the analyzed data.

 Search Engine Optimization